It’s officially Super Bowl week and Valentine’s Day is two weeks from today.

 So whether you like football or not, love or hate Valentine’s Day, remember to talk to the person you are dating about what these days mean to both of you.
 If you’re single, use this opportunity to accept all invitations for both the Super Bowl and Valentine’s singles mixers.
 Even if your team loses and you’re dateless on the 14th, you’ll be casting a wider net and expanding your social circle.

 Go ahead and accept that Super Bowl party invitation.
 If you’re single, you just might find a date in time for Valentine’s as well.
 It’s a win-win for everyone.
-If you need help with your profile or online dating advice, we’re here to help.

 Which team will you be rooting for this Super Bowl and do you love, or hate Valentine’s Day?

-Julie Spira is America's Top Online Dating Expert.
-She's an award-winning dating coach who's been helping singles find love online for 25+ years.
-Follow @JulieSpira on IG.
+Julie Spira is the Digital Matchmaker® and America's Top Online Dating Expert.
+She's an award-winning certified dating coach who's been helping singles find their perfect match for over three decades.
+Follow @JulieSpira on IG and @digitalmatchmaker on TikTok.